jjdelvalle/jblog/_posts/2019-02-16-thoughts-on-gre.markdown

 I've been done with my undergrad for a while now, and I've been looking at going to grad school.
-The general GRE is something I didn't even know existed back in November (3 months ago).
-However, I managed to get a 335 (out of 340) when I took the testin late November.
+The general GRE is something I didn't even know existed back in late November (3 months ago).
+However, I managed to get a 335 (out of 340) when I took the test in late January.
 Now, how did I do that?
 I will share some of my thoughts in this post and hopefully, they will be of help to someone out there.
 I also plan to write more about the GRE in general, since I am still learning more about it to this day and, even though, I don't plan on retaking it, I'm